I’m going to be super honest here. So, so uncomfortably honest. Adoption scared the crap out of me.

 It was all the same.
 And it was still scary.
 But deciding that being afraid didn’t make something impossible meant that there was room for possibility.
 And room for other things, too.
 Like love, and the experience of being intentionally vulnerable, and the kind of heartbreak that makes someone a parent.

 This is not to condone throwing caution to the wind or diving in without any thought to whether there is water in the pool.
 The adoption process does require research, and careful planning, and time.
 It’s okay for hearts to need time to be worked on.
 It’s good to be sure of your choices.

 But please, please—don’t be motivated by fear alone.
 Allow yourself to entertain the thought of being hurt along the way, and remember all the people who will be there for you.
 Stop being afraid of imperfection right now, because it is inevitable and, as it turns out, even wonderful.

-Let go of the fear of not being in control, and let love take its place.
+Let go of the fear of not being in control and being scared, and let love take its place.